lennoncork/GitIssue/README.md

 ```

 # Compatibility
-This project runs on .NET Core 3.1 and is compatible with both Windows and Linux.
+This project runs on .NET 5 and is compatible with both Windows and Linux.

 ## Configuration